 In addition a new trellis system was added in 1988 when blocks of Semillon, Chardonnay and Pinot Noir were planted using the Carbonneau Open Lyre trellis system developed at the University of Bordeaux by Dr Alaine Carbonneau, the “Mr Viticulture” of the northern hemisphere.
 Whilst this system has produced excellent fruit, the management costs were not part of the original considerations when the trellis was first designed!

-The total focus in Providence remains that of the Miguets: the production of premium wines and to this end the vineyard has collected a number of trophies and awards for its Chardonnay, Riesling, Pinot Noir and Semillon.
+The total focus in Providence remains that of the Miguets: the production of the best Tasmanian wines and to this end the vineyard has collected a number of trophies and awards for its Chardonnay, Riesling, Pinot Noir and Semillon.

 Oh! and that name change?